 📍 920 East Coast Parkway, Singapore 449875

-As one of the biggest landmark names on our list, you may be shocked to learn that this old building, erected in 1882, is another haunted place.
+As one of the biggest landmark names on our list, you may be shocked to learn that this old museum building, erected in 1882, is another haunted place.
 It is rumored to be haunted by a former zoologist employee of the grounds, Carl Alexander Gibson Hill.
-He is said to have committed suicide on the grounds, and the spiral staircase – currently sealed off from public – is believed to be a spot for scary sightings.
-Many visitors claim to have felt something stopping them from climbing the stairs.
+Allegedly, he committed suicide on the grounds, and the spiral staircase – currently sealed off from public – is believed to be a place for scary sightings.
+For instance, many visitors claim to have felt something stopping them from climbing the stairs.

 📍 93 Stamford Rd, Singapore 178897